Components

 Chip allows users to control how they want to display content.

-Avoid placing Chip vertically.
-If you need to show options stacked vertically, use Checkbox or Radio instead.
-A group of Chip components may wrap across multiple lines.
+Avoid placing chip vertically.
+If you need to show options stacked vertically, use checkbox or radio instead.
+A group of chip components may wrap across multiple lines.

 Text